Dr Marianne Sison is a senior communication academic with extensive leadership experience, in the School of Media and Communication at RMIT.

-As Deputy Dean (International) in the School of Media and Communication, Marianne is responsible for strategic leadership and oversight of offshore programs, international institutional partnerships, student and staff mobility programs, international student recruitment and marketing, internationalising curriculum and research partnerships.
-She is Chair of the International & Development Committee, a member of the School Executive, Learning & Teaching Committee, and Research & Innovation Committee.
+Marianne is a senior communication academic and scholar with extensive leadership experience.
+In her previous role as Deputy Dean (International) in the School of Media and Communication, Marianne was responsible for strategic leadership and oversight of offshore programs, international institutional partnerships, student and staff mobility programs, international student recruitment and marketing, internationalising curriculum and research partnerships.
+Other leadership roles she held include: Discipline Head, Communication; Program Director, Master of Communication; and Program Director, Bachelor of Arts and Graduate Diploma (Public Relations).

 Accomplishments and awards

-- Dean’s Award 2011, Outstanding Service, School of Media and Communication, RMIT University
+Dean’s Award (2011) Outstanding Service, School of Media and Communication, RMIT University

-- PRism Prize 2011, co-editorship on special issue “Power and Public Relations“
+PRism Prize (2011), co-editorship on special issue “Power and Public Relations“

-- Global Cities Research Institute Grant 2010 “Making sense of corporate social responsibility in the Philippines“ $4500
+Global Cities Research Institute Grant 2010 “Making sense of corporate social responsibility in the Philippines“ $4500

-- Stream Coordinators’ Commendation for paper titled, “Re-thinking power in public relations: A case of reluctant leadership?“, ANZCA Conference 2008, Wellington, NZ, July 2008
+Stream Coordinators’ Commendation for paper titled, “Re-thinking power in public relations: A case of reluctant leadership?“, ANZCA Conference 2008, Wellington, NZ, July 2008

 Awardee, Achievement in Professional Practice, Filipino-Australian Women’s Achievement Awards, Awarded December 2007, Melbourne, Victoria, Australia